 separate zones exist in this area.

 Consequently, the intercepts in these holes may be part of a deeper, high-grade zone(s) of VMS

-Troymet completed a B-horizon soil sampling program over the Alpha zone in
+Troymet completed a B-horizon soil sampling program over the Alpha and Alpha South zones in

 associated with EM conductors PT1 and PT2, and down slope to the